 It was hard to imagine such overrun by the masses back in the days.
 A couple of years ago, making music was too much trouble.
 Not to mention producing videos.
 But things changed rather quickly when the new internet order took over.
 Now everyone with a laptop, idea, and a stable connection can become a content creator.

 Today we have a new blog appearing every second and 300 video hours uploaded every minute.
 Though this is super cool – I mean there are thousands of people living doing what they love – we should become aware of something.

 It’s up to us to keep the online world safe from crap and harmful content.
 It’s our responsibility to steer tech in the right direction.

 Lesson #4: Artificial Intelligence Will Help Us Define Humanity

 When AI becomes the new normal everything will change.
 Not only in terms of job offerings – there will be a decline there, at least for the jobs we currently know – something else, much more important will change.

 When autonomous cars replace Uber drivers, chatbots assist clients much better than human representatives, we’ll have enough time to reevaluate our roles, our beliefs, our goals, and even our identities.

 “What humans for?” is a question asked in the book.
-A reasonable question.
+A reasonable question I must say.
 If you’ve been driving a taxi for over 20 years, you’ll surely question your existence in the world when the friendly four-wheel robot overtakes your business.
 It will be sad.
 Dramatic.
 A riot-starting moment.
 But most certainly, inevitable.